Fyramiz/activation-restore/README.md

 Replace `~/Desktop/Activation` with your actual path.

 **Q: What is `ldrestart` and is it safe?**
 A: `ldrestart` is an Apple-internal command that restarts launchd and all managed processes without a full kernel reboot.
-In a ramdisk context it is used here to reload activation-related daemons before the final `reboot` call.
+In a ramdisk context it is used here to reload activation-related daemons before the final `reboot` call. (it actually simply doesnt work LOL, but it has no danger so i've kept it.)

 **Q: My SSH times out immediately — what's wrong?**
 A: The most common causes are: iproxy not running, the device not fully booted into ramdisk mode yet, or a USB connection issue.
 See [Troubleshooting](#-troubleshooting).